qiallyme/qilife-v2/src/qai/README.md

-# ⚙️ Core
+# 🤖 QAI

-Contains shared utilities, base classes, and foundational logic used by multiple modules.
+Core logic for large language model prompts, responses, tool use, and memory chaining.

 ---